geo-ant/blog/_posts/2024-06-10-my-travel-ide-setup.md

 working for me.
 Leave a comment if you know.

 The last thing that should be mentioned is that Android tablets typically use Arm processors.
-That means if you (or a library that you depend on) use x86 instrinsics, they won't work.
+That means if you (or a library that you depend on) use x86 intrinsics, they won't work.
 Depending how you look at it, it can also be pretty cool to have easy access to an Arm processor.
-Most of the time you won't notice anyways.
+Most of the time you won't notice anyway.

 One problem I never had was performance.
-Granted, I don't use my travel setup for huge projects, but I have recently developed and shipped a new version of my Rust [nonlinear regresssion library](https://crates.io/crates/varpro) with it.
+Granted, I don't use my travel setup for huge projects, but I have recently developed and shipped a new version of my Rust [nonlinear regression library](https://crates.io/crates/varpro) with it.

 # Final Words